 In addition to an MBA from The Fuqua School of Business at Duke University, Charlie earned a Bachelor of Science in Business Administration with a concentration in Operations Management from Villanova University in 1991.
 He also serves on the Advisory Council of Villanova University's Center for Global Leadership.
 Charlie resides in Garden City, NY with his wife and four children.

-Tom Rogers has been with Citi for ten years and is currently a Director in Financial Planning & Analysis.
-In his current role, Tom is focused on planning and analysis for Citi's Markets businesses globally.
-Prior to this, Tom spent two years in Corporate Financial Planning & Analysis leading the analytical arm responsible for the Institutional Clients Group.
+Tom Rogers has been with Citi for eleven years and is currently Head of Fixed Income Investor Relations.
+In his current role, Tom is responsible for all communications with Citigroup's fixed income investors.
+Prior to this, Tom spent three years in Financial Planning & Analysis focused on the Institutional Clients Group.

 Tom holds an MBA from the Fuqua School of Business at Duke University and a BBA in Finance from the University of Notre Dame.
 He resides in New York City with his wife Marguerite (Trinity '06) and their son James.